hammlab/CertifiableDG/README.md

 #### Citing

-If you find this useful for your work, please consider citing
+If you find this repository useful for your work, please consider citing our work.
 <pre>
 <code>
 @misc{mehra2022certifying,